Frank Vatrano: Florida Panthers

-On February 22, 2018, the Bruins traded Vatrano to the Florida Panthers in exchange for a third-round pick in the 2018 NHL Entry Draft.
+On February 22, 2018, the Bruins traded Vatrano to the Florida Panthers in exchange for a third-round pick in the 2018 NHL entry draft.
 Immediately following the trade, it was revealed that Vatrano was expected to miss two weeks to recover from an ankle injury.
 He scored in his debut with the Panthers on March 10, ending his 13-game goalless drought, to help the team record their eighth straight home win.
 Vatrano's outstanding play earned him a temporary promotion from the third line to the second line to play with Vincent Trocheck and Jonathan Huberdeau.
 Despite his efforts, the Panthers were eliminated from playoff contention with a 43–30–8 record on April 7.
-Vatrano ended the regular season with seven goals and three assists through 41 games with the Panthers and Boston Bruins.
-Following the Panther's elimination, Vatrano signed a one-year contract to remain with the team on June 29, 2018.
+He finished with five goals and eight points in 16 games with Florida.
+Following the Panthers' elimination, Vatrano signed a one-year contract to remain with the team on June 29.

-Vatrano returned to the Panthers for the 2018–19 season as their expected third line winger alongside center Jared McCann and winger Denis Malgin.
+For 2018–19, Vatrano entered the season as their expected third line winger alongside center Jared McCann and winger Denis Malgin.
 The line had played together shortly during the previous season but never for long amounts of time.
 Malgin was eventually replaced with Jonathan Huberdeau.
-By January 15, Vatrano reached new career-highs in goals and points while averaging 14:11 of ice time per game.
+By January 15, 2019, Vatrano reached new career-highs in goals and points while averaging 14:11 of ice time per game.
 His 12 even-strength goals were also tied for the team lead.
-His play earned him a promotion to the Panther's top line as a winger to Aleksander Barkov and Evgenii Dadonov.
+His play earned him a promotion to the Panthers' top line as a winger to Aleksander Barkov and Evgenii Dadonov.
 Upon joining this line, he accumulated three goals and three assists in four games.
-He also set a new NHL career high with four points in one game as the Panthers beat the San Jose Sharks on January 21.
-In his following 10 games on that line, Vatrano led the team in goals, points, and shots on goal while also pacing all team forwards with 44 blocked shots.
+He also set a new NHL career high with four points in one game as the Panthers beat the San Jose Sharks 6–2 on January 21.
+In his following ten games on that line, Vatrano led the team in goals, points, and shots on goal while also pacing all team forwards with 44 blocked shots.
 He continued to lead the team in scoring throughout February with an NHL career-high 20 goals and 33 points through 59 games.
 Vatrano's outstanding play earned him a three-year contract extension on February 25.
-Once Malgin returned to the lineup on March 25, Vatrano reunited with the centre and Riley Sheahan on the third line.
+Once Malgin returned to the lineup on March 25, Vatrano reunited with the center and Riley Sheahan on the third line.
 The following game, Vatrano tallied his 23rd goal of the season, continue adding to his new-career high, in his 200th career NHL game.
-Vatrano concluded his second season with the team with 24 goals and 15 assists for 39 points.
+He concluded his second season with the team with 24 goals and 15 assists for 39 points in 81 games.